-When McDonald’s Hong Kong wanted to gain more insights into its high-value customers and maximize ROI, it turned to Google Analytics 4 to measure and analyze online purchases.
+When McDonald’s Hong Kong wanted to gain more insights into its high-value customers and maximise ROI, it turned to Google Analytics 4 to measure and analyse online purchases.
 Then it applied those insights within a Google Ads App campaign, hoping to boost engagement with target ROAS bidding.
-(Target ROAS is now known as Maximize conversion value with an optional target ROAS.)
+(Target ROAS is now known as Maximise conversion value with an optional target ROAS.)

 McDonald’s Hong Kong increased conversion value by 668%, while reducing cost per acquisition (CPA) by 53% as compared to target CPA.

 User expectations for privacy continue to grow, and updates, such as last year’s rollout of Apple’s ATT framework on iOS, have made app measurement more complex.
 To be set up for long-term success, marketers should prioritize privacy-focused app measurement solutions, such as on-device conversion measurement available through the Google Analytics for Firebase SDK.

 On-device conversion measurement is a new privacy-preserving measurement solution that retains and improves your observable data, enhancing conversion modelling and reporting accuracy.
 It works by matching user interactions with app ads to app conversions without allowing user-identifying information to leave a person’s device.
 Any user or device data from your app is linked to third-party data solely on the user’s device.

 Google Analytics for Firebase SDK